Marian-Vittek/raspilot/README.md

 Linux pipes.
 Software runs asynchronously and the input is read as it comes.
 The autopilot itself runs an infinite loop at an adjustable frequency, usually 100Hz.
-Software that physically controls motors (or ESCs) runs in a separate process that is also connected through Linux pipes as well.
+Software that physically controls motors (or ESCs) runs in a separate process that is connected through Linux pipes as well.
 It makes it easy to integrate specific ESC protocols or specific motor hardware.